 Featuring on relevant websites, speaking at a conference or a podcast, or organizing a webinar will empower you to get your brand in front of the public in the best manner that you can deliver.
 This B2B marketing strategy also gives customers the chance to learn more about you.
-All in all, having your brand appearing at as many places as it can helps drive organic traffic to your website.
+All in all, having your brand appear at as many places as it can helps drive organic traffic to your website.

 With this B2B marketing strategy, you will build personal relationships with the right business executives.
-Thus, it will be much easier to close the deal later on thanks to positive experiences and already-built, nurtured relationships.
+Thus, it will be much easier to close the deal later on thanks to positive experiences and already built, nurtured relationships.

 Be active on LinkedIn

-Unlike a common idea that B2B marketing needs to be formal and relies much on technical aspects, social media is, in fact, a fruitful and efficient platform for this type of marketing.
-It’s a fact that in this era we’re living in, social media reaches across all industries and serves all kinds of purposes.
+Unlike the common idea that B2B marketing needs to be formal and relies much on technical aspects, social media is, in fact, a fruitful and efficient platform for this type of marketing.
+It’s a fact that in this era we’re living in, social media reaches all industries and serves all kinds of purposes.
 There’s always a social channel that can fulfill whatever goals you’re going towards.
 So if you’re considering an effective B2B marketing strategy, then actively engaging on social media is definitely worth your try.

 For the B2B industry, LinkedIn is a decent social media outlet acting as a professional business network.
 Even though LinkedIn has been around for a while, people merely consider it a job-seeking platform during its primary years.
 However, in the last few years, the platform has been growing rapidly, and it is no longer solely a digital CV database.
-Instead, it has become the channel connecting business-related and business-interested people, from entrepreneurs, merchants to head hunters, job seekers, and even students.
+Instead, it has become the channel connecting business-related and business-interested people, from entrepreneurs and merchants to head hunters, job seekers, and even students.

 According to statistics, there are over 30 million companies on LinkedIn and 20 million open job offerings.
 By extending the network and regularly posting on LinkedIn, B2B companies can catch the attention of their potential clients.
 You should also leverage other platforms like Facebook, Twitter, or Instagram as supplements to get to know more about your LinkedIn connections.
-Remember, the CEO in his full black business suit on LinkedIn is also the father of 2 on Facebook sharing adorable pictures of his children.
+Remember, the CEO in his full black business suit on LinkedIn is also the father of 2 on Facebook, sharing adorable pictures of his children.
 Although 2 different environments make 2 seemingly different people, it’s still worth the effort as it might help turn this CEO into a qualified lead.

 Adopt an omnichannel marketing strategy

 So, we have just talked about social media, or LinkedIn in particular, as a great platform for B2B marketing.
 However, there are way more channels that are also perfect for B2B marketers to utilize.
-It leads to a particular question “Which channel is the best for B2B marketing?”.
+It leads to a particular question: “Which channel is the best for B2B marketing?”.
 Well, how about integrating all of the potential platforms altogether instead of picking the best ones?

 Omnichannel marketing is not just a B2B marketing strategy that is on trend but facilitates seamless brand-customer interactions across several devices.
-Moreover, statistics show that businesses that adopt omnichannel strategies achieve 91% greater customer retention rates in comparison to those who don’t.
+Moreover, statistics show that businesses that adopt omnichannel strategies achieve 91% greater customer retention rates in comparison to those that don’t.